Data-Mechanics/course-2019-spr-proj/aqu1/README.md

+## Overview of Spring 2019 Project for CS504 Data Mechanics.
+Please click on poster.pdf for a complete visual outline of the project

 ## Question: How does proximity of T-stops to public schools and colleges affect education attainment?
 How does education attainment affect poverty across different communities in Boston?
 How can the city of Boston optimize T-stops to provide residents with better access to education?

 ## Project Description: